LibreCAD/docs/appx/build.rst

 .. note::

 	In order to successfully build LibreCAD on Windows, a few source code edits are required.
 Refer to `LibreCAD source code compile problem #930 <https://github.com/LibreCAD/LibreCAD/issues/930>`_ for more details.
-Perform the following edit in the two files as noted:
+Perform the following edits in the two files as noted:

-	In the file .\LibreCAD-master\librecad\src\lib\math\rs_math.cpp:
+	In the file .\\LibreCAD-master\\librecad\\src\\lib\\math\\rs_math.cpp:

 	::